ice4prince/Cmai/README.md

   --fasta FASTA         The fasta file entering runEbed.
 When no sequence included in the input, the separate fasta
                         file of antigens is required --pre_dir PRE_DIR     the directory to save the preprocessed data.
+  --cpu CPU             the maximum of cpus for antigen embedding.
+If not defined, use the value of paras/rf_para.txt --mem MEM             the maximum of memory in GB for antigen embedding.
+If not defined, use the value of
+                        paras/rf_para.txt
-  --seed SEED           the seed for the first 100 background BCRs.
+  --use_cpu USE_CPU     the option to use cpu or gpu.
+If not defined, use the value of paras/rf_para.txt --seed SEED           the seed for the first 100 background BCRs.
 To use the prepared embeded 100 BCRs, keep the
                         seed to default 1
   --subsample SUBSAMPLE